To be eligible for HomeShare you must:

 Commencing June 2020

 |HomeShare Director’s Equity Threshold for the purchase of existing homes (no change)||Up to 30%|

-Table 2: Household Income Limits (Revised for Implementation on 1 July 2019)
+Table 2: Household Income Limits (Revised for Implementation in June 2020)

 |HOUSEHOLD TYPE||GROSS INCOME